Myrinw/myrinw/README.md

 ### Hi there 👋

-My there name is myrin and i am a passionate javascript developer.
+My name is myrin and i am a passionate javascript developer.
 A project of mine you should definately check out is Tastebook.
 My stack for building awesome web apps is:
 - Html
 - css/scss